 Burning to Defraud an Insurance Company

-The motivation for some arson crimes are related to collecting proceeds from an insurance company.
-When a person willfully and with a fully-formed, conscious intent to injure or defraud the insurer of the property, burns a residential or commercial building, then the crime can be charged under Florida Statute Section 817.233.
+Some arson crimes are motivated by collecting proceeds from an insurance company.
+When a person willfully and with a fully formed, conscious intent to injure or defraud the insurer of the property burns a residential or commercial building, then the crime can be charged under Florida Statute Section 817.233.

 Contact a criminal defense attorney at Sammis Law Firm to discuss charges for arson or related felony crimes under Florida law.
 These serious charges need a serious defense.